ymrl/a11y-visualizer/docs/en/UsersGuide.md

 ## Usage notes

-- The display position of the chip may sometimes shift.
+- The display position of the tip may sometimes shift.
 In that case, please press the "Refresh" button in the popup
 - There are some websites that slow down when displaying tips or announcements.
 When viewing such sites, please uncheck "Show tip" and "Announce live region".
 - For some sites that are unavoidably slow, extension developers may take measures to prevent them from working.
 - Live region announcements may not be possible due to technical limitations where frames are used.

-## Chip display details
+## Tip display details

-Here we briefly explain the points you should check regarding the information displayed on the chip.
+Here we briefly explain the points you should check regarding the information displayed on the tip.

-There are following types of chips
+There are following types of tips

 - Name: Appears in green with a humanoid icon.
 Please check that the content is appropriate and that there are no omissions.
 - Description: Appears in gray with a document icon.
 Please check that the content is appropriate and that there are no omissions.